 How to verify website authenticity?

 The Internet is an ever-growing ocean of knowledge, opportunities, and conveniences.
-At the same time, immense swaths of that ocean are filled with fake websites, scams, and increasingly efficient and sophisticated ways to steal the 21st century’s greatest treasure - personal information.
+At the same time, immense swaths of that ocean are filled with fake websites from all registered domains, scams, and increasingly efficient and sophisticated ways to steal the 21st century’s greatest treasure - personal information.

 In this guide, we will show you 10 tricks that can help you verify website authenticity.
 Admittedly, the simple tricks cannot ensure 100% safe browsing experience.
 This is why this article also included sophisticated verification measures used by the most reputable cybersecurity tools designed for in-depth, sophisticated analysis of fraudulent websites.